Got a question not found here? Ask away!

 Q: DOES 168 PROVIDE CAST, CREW OR OTHER RESOURCES?

 A: Producers are responsible for finding cast, crew, gear, locations, props and other services needed to complete a film.
-168 provides a Facebook Group where cast and crew may offer their services, or producers can post a call for help.
 As for traning and inspirational resources, there are many articles and training videos on the site available for free, and more available after signing up.
 Additionally our 3rd Monday "Network168" sessions provide a way to connect with other members of the 168 family for help and support.

 Q: DO I HAVE TO WAIT TO HAVE A COMPLETE PRODUCTION CREW BEFORE I SIGN UP?